-The Restrictive Covenant for the Site was recorded and is in place.
-This Restrictive Covenant prohibits activities that will result in the release of contaminants contained as part of the cleanup without Ecology's approval, and prohibits any use of the property that is inconsistent with the Covenant.
-This Restrictive Covenant serves to assure the long term integrity of the surface cover.
+The Covenant for the Site was recorded and remains active.
+There is no evidence a new instrument has been recorded which limits the effectiveness or applicability of the Covenant.
+This Covenant prohibits activities that will result in the release of contaminants contained as part of the cleanup without Ecology's approval, and prohibits any use of the property that is inconsistent with the Covenant.
+This Covenant serves to assure the long term integrity of the surface cover.